sgxu79/ST790/README.md

 # ST790
-Slides and Homework for Introduction to Machine Learning and Data Mining
+Coursework for Introduction to Machine Learning and Data Mining at North Carolina State University.